-Always check to see if your product is FDA approved.
-The vast majority of grill mats are FDA approved and are totally safe to cook on but there will always be some rogue companies out there looking to cash in with an inferior product.
-The melting point of PTFE is 623 degrees Fahrenheit so if you feel you have exceeded this temperature or have come extremely close I would think about purchasing some new mats.
+Always check to see if your product has FDA approval.
+The vast majority of grill mats are FDA approved and are totally safe to cook on.
+But there will always be some rogue companies out there looking to cash in with an inferior product.
+The melting point of PTFE is 623 degrees Fahrenheit.
+So if you feel you have exceeded this temperature or have come extremely close I would think about purchasing some new mats.

 All these mats seem the same.
 Are there any differences?